NathanBaker1/NathanBaker1.github.io/README.md

 # Drunken Wrestlers
 ## What is Drunken Wrestlers
-Drunken Wrestlers is a rag doll mini game created during the "2013 nextcastle dev cup".
+Drunken Wrestlers is a funny multiplayer fighting game based on active ragdoll technology developed by Oleg Skutte during the "2013 nextcastle dev cup".
 ## Features
 * two possible languages.
 * single player vs CPU.
 * two player game mode.
 * togglable blood amount, dismemberment threshold, and full screen.
-* Replay.
+* Replays.
 ## Installation
 ### Step 1:
 In order to install the game you will need a steam account and can create one [here.](https://store.steampowered.com/join/)